google/WebFundamentals/src/content/en/updates/posts/2016/04/intersectionobserver.md

 Let’s say you want to track when an element in your DOM enters the visible [viewport](https://en.wikipedia.org/wiki/Viewport).
 You might want to do this so you can lazy-load images just in time or because you need to know if the user is actually looking at a certain ad banner.
-You can do that by hooking up the scroll event or use a periodic timer and call [`getBoundingClientRect()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) on that element.
+You can do that by hooking up the scroll event or by using a periodic timer and calling [`getBoundingClientRect()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) on that element.
 This approach, however, is painfully slow as each call to `getBoundingClientRect()` forces the browser to [re-layout the entire page](https://gist.github.com/paulirish/5d52fb081b3570c81e3a) and will introduce considerable jank to your website.
 Matters get close to impossible when you know your site is being loaded inside an iframe and you want to know when the user can see an element.
 The Single Origin Model and the browser won’t let you access any data from the web page that contains the iframe.
 This is a common problem for ads for example, that are frequently loaded using iframes.

-Making this visibility test more efficient is what [`IntersectionObserver`](https://wicg.github.io/IntersectionObserver/) was [designed for](https://github.com/WICG/IntersectionObserver/blob/gh-pages/explainer.md), and it’s now landed in Chrome 51 (which is, as of this writing, the [Canary](https://www.google.com/chrome/browser/canary.html) release). `IntersectionObserver`s let you know when an observed element enters or exits the browser’s viewport.
+Making this visibility test more efficient is what [`IntersectionObserver`](https://wicg.github.io/IntersectionObserver/) was [designed for](https://github.com/WICG/IntersectionObserver/blob/gh-pages/explainer.md), and it’s landed in Chrome 51 (which is, as of this writing, the [beta](https://www.google.com/chrome/browser/beta.html) release). `IntersectionObserver`s let you know when an observed element enters or exits the browser’s viewport.

 <img src="/web/updates/images/2016/04/intersectionobserver/iframe.gif">